exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 - Iterators.
 - LINQ.

-## Resources to refer to

-Here are some suggestions for resources to use in the exercise's documentation file(s):

-### Hints

-- [Arrays][microsoft.com-arrays]
-- [Single-dimensional arrays][microsoft.com-single-dimensional-arrays]
-- [Usings foreach with arrays][microsoft.com-foreach-with-arrays]

-### After

-- [Collections][microsoft.com-collections]
-- [Implicitly typed arrays][microsoft.com-implicitly-typed-arrays]

-As this is an introductory exercise, we should take care not to link to very advanced resources, to prevent overwhelming the student.

 ## Concepts

 This Concepts Exercise's Concepts are:

 - `collections-basic`: know how to iterate over a collection.
-- `arrays-basic`: know of the existence of the Array type; know how to define an array; know how to access elements in an array by index; know how to iterate over elements in an array; know of some basic functions (like finding the index of an element in an array).
+- `arrays-basic`: know of the existence of the `Array` type; know how to define an array; know how to access elements in an array by index; know how to iterate over elements in an array; know of some basic functions (like finding the index of an element in an array).

 ## Prequisites